sriddell/docker_jenkins/README.md

 pipeline-model-definition
 ```

-Then, to load a separate project directory into gitlab and create and run a project for it:
+Then, to load a separate project directory into gitea and create and run a project for it:

 ```
 python run_project.py <directory_containing_jenkinsfile>